Gel, cream, ointment, paste and aerosols: Liquids in hand baggage

 Don’t forget your water bottle

 Many people travel with a water bottle because it’s important to stay hydrated during your flight.
 You may take your water bottle with you if it has been approved by a member of security staff and the hand baggage scan.
-It’s better to empty the bottle before going through security, just to be sure.
 After security and the passport control area, you will be able to refill your water bottles at the washroom facilities.

 Prepare for your flight